nwhitehead/pineapple/README.md

 ## Linux

-For Ubuntu,  building:
+I am building wxpython from the git repo: https://github.com/nwhitehead/Phoenix

+Unbuntu packages needed:
 `sudo apt-get install dpkg-dev build-essential python2.7-dev libjpeg-dev libtiff-dev libgtk2.0-dev libsdl1.2-dev libgstreamer-plugins-base0.10-dev`

+Note that you cannot do a regular `python setup.py install` on wxwidgets from within a virtualenv.
+Easiest way is to do it systemwide first, then allow the system distribution to be picked up by virtualenv.

 ## Mac OS X

 Use Homebrew for python versions ([http://brew.sh/]).
 Follow instructions on website to get get brew setup, then do:

-* `brew install python python3 qt`
+* `brew install python python3 wxpython wxmac`

 Next get virtualenv using pip: